-- 1.30 This Safeguarding Policy is available on the RAD website and all RAD employees are made aware of it through the Employee Handbook, Terms and Conditions of Engagement, induction programmes, training and/or personal development programmes and have access to it through SelectHR.
+- 1.24 This Safeguarding Policy is available on the RAD website and all RAD employees are made aware of it through the Employee Handbook, Terms and Conditions of Engagement, induction programmes, training and/or personal development programmes and have access to it through SelectHR.
 It will also be referred to in relevant correspondence, briefings and presentations, and for site visits.
-The Policy is reviewed annually and associated policies are reviewed biennially or sooner if there are changes in legislation, guidance or in the event of an incident.
-All staff are notified of any changes to the Policy. - 1.31 All RAD staff undergo safeguarding training in accordance with best practice and as described in the Safeguarding and Prevent Training Policy in Appendix 7, to support understanding and implementation of the Policy.
-All other parties that have contact with the RAD, including visitors, contractors and external hirers will be made aware of the Policy via signing in/out sheets, terms and conditions, contracts, notices and the RAD website and will be expected to adhere to it. - 1.32 This is an RAD corporate policy with which all staff worldwide are expected to abide.
+The Policy is reviewed annually or sooner if there are changes in legislation, guidance or in the event of an incident.
+All staff are notified of any changes to the policy. - 1.25 All RAD staff undergo safeguarding training in accordance with best practice and as described in the Safeguarding and Prevent Training Matrix in Appendix 7, to support understanding and implementation of the policy.
+All other parties that have contact with the RAD, including visitors, contractors and external hirers will be made aware of the policy via signing in/out sheets, terms and conditions, contracts, notices and the RAD website and will be expected to adhere to it.

+1.26 This is an RAD corporate policy with which all staff worldwide are expected to abide.
 It is a condition of employment or engagement that staff abide by the rules, regulations and policies made by the RAD and which are referred to in the Employee Handbook (employees) or Terms and Conditions (freelance and casual workers).
-Acceptance of employment or engagement signifies an agreement to abide by this Policy.
-Any failure to comply with the Policy may be considered a disciplinary matter and will be dealt with in accordance with the appropriate disciplinary procedure, which may lead to dismissal.
+Acceptance of employment or engagement signifies an agreement to abide by this policy.
+Any failure to comply with the policy may be considered a disciplinary matter and will be dealt with in accordance with the appropriate disciplinary procedure, which may lead to dismissal.